AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Limitations

-you're restricted to just one LLM model which is Gpt-4o-mini, unlike Copilot and git-ai-commit
+As mentioned earlier, with autogitc you're restricted to just one LLM model, which is Gpt-4o-mini, unlike Copilot and git-ai-commit offering multiple LLM provider options.

 Recommendation